 How many design marks have been submitted and validated?
 What is your criteria for validating these?
 How are you differentiating between design marks in the practical application of the TMCH guidelines?

 In relation to Claims Notice statistics, can any discernible trends be noted in relation to (i) registrar gaming and (ii) registrant turn-back as a result of a possible “chilling effect” resulting from the issuance of a Claims Notice?

+How many contracts are there for private uses of the TMCH?
+How many of them involve the PPML?
+Are there contracts for other uses, and if so, how many?

+If there are no such contracts, is the TMCH aware of other uses?

+How many "court-validated" marks are there currently in the TMCH?
+(Deloitte)

+How many marks in the TMCH fall under the following category: "Other marks that constitute intellectual property and meet a registry's individual requirements"?
+Follow-up question: how would Deloitte keep these marks from being used in the Sunrise and TM Claims periods of other registries?
+(Deloitte)

 (b) From the WG Charter/community discussions:

 How many marks were registered?